mlflow/mlflow-export-import/README_collection.md

 export-models --help

 Options:
   --output-dir TEXT             Output directory.  [required] --models TEXT                 Models to export.
 Values are 'all', comma
-                                  seperated list of models or model prefix with * ('sklearn*').
-Default is 'all' --export-source-tagss BOOLEAN  Export source run information (RunInfo, MLflow system tags starting with 'mlflow' and metadata) under the 'mlflow_export_import'
+                                seperated list of models or model prefix with
+                                * ('sklearn*').
+Default is 'all' --export-source-tags BOOLEAN  Export source run information (RunInfo, MLflow system tags starting with 'mlflow' and metadata) under the 'mlflow_export_import' tag prefix.
-                                 tag prefix.
 See README.md for more details.
                                 [default: False]
-  --notebook-formats TEXT         Notebook formats.
-Values are SOURCE, HTML,
+  --notebook-formats TEXT       Databricks notebook formats.
+Values are
-                                  JUPYTER or DBC (comma seperated).
+                                SOURCE, HTML, JUPYTER or DBC (comma
+                                seperated).
   --stages TEXT                 Stages to export (comma seperated).
-Default
+Default is
-                                  is all stages.
-Values are Production,
+                                all stages.
+Values are Production, Staging,
-                                  Staging, Archived and None.
+                                Archived and None.
   --export-all-runs BOOLEAN     Export all runs of experiment or just runs
                                 associated with registered model versions.
   --use-threads BOOLEAN         Process export/import in parallel using
                                 threads.  [default: False]
 ```

 #### Examples